daveabrock/daveabrock.github.io/_posts/2020-06-08-dotnet-stacks-3.markdown

 title: "The .NET Stacks #3: Native feature flags, local Kubernetes, community roundup!"
 tags: [dotnet-stacks]
 comments: false
-subtitle: Let's talk feature flags and Kubernetes in Visual Studio.
+description: Let's talk feature flags and Kubernetes in Visual Studio.
-share-img: /assets/img/stacks-3-card.png
+image: /assets/img/stacks-3-card.png
 ---

 This is an archive of my weekly (free!) newsletter, *The .NET Stacks*.
 Consider [subscribing today](https://dotnetstacks.com) to get this content right away!
 Subscribers don't have to wait a week to receive the content.